w3f/PSPs/PSPs/psp-22.md

 therefore PSP-22 differs from ERC-20 in its implementation.

 Also, this standard proposal defines an extensive method list in the interface.
 Unlike ERC-20, it includes `increase_allowance` and `decrease_allowance`, and defines metadata fields as part of a separate interface.
-Another difference is that it has the `PSP22Receiver` interface, and the `before_received` method is called at the end of transfer if the recipient is a contract.

 # This standard is at ABI level